 Have you ever been a part of a group, club, or (God forbid) a church that reached an apparent impasse?

 From cover to cover, the Holy Bible teaches its readers about this beautiful desire of God for His people.
 Yet, there still appears to be holes in our understanding of unity.

 Our Savior demonstrated unity with God the Father.
 Even though one of His disciples would ultimately betray Him, Jesus fostered unity among His twelve as a leader.
-While en route to the Cross He prayed for the future unity of all believers; “that they may be one…” (see John 17:20-23).
+While en route to the Cross, He prayed for the future unity of all believers, “that they may be one…” (see John 17:20-23).
 And through His Cross of reconciliation, Jesus made unity between God and mankind a divine reality.

 However, we cannot experience holiness unless we are willing to live in loyalty.
-Our call is to “the fellowship of His Son, Jesus Christ our Lord” and herein is our crux.
+Our call is “the fellowship of His Son, Jesus Christ our Lord,” and herein is our crux.
 Individual believers must be willing to live in loyalty to the Lordship of Jesus Christ.
 Wisdom tells us that He is either Lord of all or He is not Lord at all.

 Therefore, when individual believers live in loyalty to the Lordship of Jesus Christ, they have chosen and continue to experience holiness.
 When a majority of a local congregation’s believers have answered this call, the chief result of such holiness will be unity in the body.
 In contrast, you will likely find public carnality and willful sin present wherever disunity is prominent.